Lumeria Maui Hotel and Wellness Center

-Lumeria Maui is far different from any other Maui hotel, and considers itself an education center rather than a hotel.
-The first difference is that it is far from the resort areas, is not on or near a beach, and is instead by the entrance to Upcountry.
-It is at 1813 Baldwin Avenue, between the towns of Paia and Makawao, near Maui’s north shore.
-Phone 808-579-8877.
+Lumeria Maui is far different from any other Maui hotel and considers itself an education center rather than a hotel.
+The first difference is that it is far from the resort areas, is not on or near a beach, and is instead by the entrance to Upcountry between the towns of Paia and Makawao, near Maui’s north shore at:

 The second big difference is that Lumeria Maui is designed for relaxation and learning, not for constant activity like most of the large beachside resorts.
 Some of the classes on the property are meditation, yoga, pilates, Hawaiian heritage, movement, horticulture, Feldenkrais, dance, hula, Chinese Qi Gong, couples communication, ecology & new thought.
 The classes are included in your stay at no extra charge.
 Lumeria has organic produce and products at their Wooden Crate restaurant.
 Continental breakfast is included in the room rate, but lunch and dinner are extra.
 Most of the food they serve is grown on property or elsewhere on Maui.
 Wandering around the large and beautiful grounds, you will find Hawaiian herbs, fruit-bearing trees, and other native plants and flowers.
 They use the gardens as outdoor classrooms for their horticultural programs.